 This powerful and provocative question challenges you to think deeply about your role and about the impact you desire to have in this group.
 Write down and share your thoughts with your new team.
 Ask them to hold you accountable for your description.

 Instead, quickly move to set up one-on-one discussions with each team member.
 Use these initial sessions as an opportunity to ask questions.
 Try: What's Working?
 What's Not?
 What do you need me to do to help?
 Take great notes, and remember that you own the follow-up from these sessions.

-5. Find a feedback buddy.
-This individual plays the corporate equivalent of what the Navy SEALs term a "swim buddy."
-For the SEALs, everyone in their BUDS training program is assigned an individual who goes everywhere, does everything and provides help and has your back.
+This feedback buddy plays the corporate equivalent of what the Navy SEALs term a "swim buddy."
+For the SEALs, everyone in their BUDS training program is assigned an individual who goes everywhere, does everything, and provides help and has your back.

 The Bottom-Line for Now